ballerina-attic/ballerina-www/website/two-column-pages/docs/open-source.md

 ### Developer Mailing List

+<div class="cGitButtonContainer"><p id="iGitStarText">"Star"</p> <p id="iGitWatchText">"Watch"</p></div>

+Star GitHub repo and show your appreciation to Ballerina maintainers for their work.
+Watching the repo will also help you keep track of Ballerina project.

 [Ballerina-Dev Google Group](https://groups.google.com/forum/#!forum/ballerina-dev) is the main discussion forum of the Ballerina dev team.

 We also use [Slack](https://ballerina-platform.slack.com/) for chat.
 Click [here](/open-source/slack) to get a Slack invite</p>